 CRO’s task is to receive statutory filings in relation to companies and to register them - registration follows as a matter of course where a Form B10 is fully completed, has been signed on behalf of the company and certified as being correct by a current officer of the company and the information notified on the B10 is internally consistent and is not contradicted either by information previously submitted to the Office on statutory forms or by information received in the course of an objection by a third party to the registration of an unregistered B10.
 A registered submission cannot be administratively removed from the CRO register post-registration.

-Responsibility for resolving such disputes lies with the directors themselves.
+If disputes between directors arise then the responsibility for resolving such disputes lies with the directors themselves.
 CRO has no role in dispute resolution.
 Furthermore, it is a matter for disputing officers/members to obtain their own independent legal advice as to the dispute, and it is not appropriate to seek advice from this Office in relation to such disputes.

 The CRO implements any High Court order that is received in respect of disputed filings, including rectification of the CRO register, where applicable.
 Clearly, it is desirable that parties act without delay to agree their differences or, in default, to institute legal proceedings, in order that registration of legitimate company information can be proceeded with by CRO.